What to Do If Someone is Blackmailing You from Another Country

 File reports with several agencies, even if you doubt immediate action will be taken.
 These reports create official documentation, contribute to broader investigations, and may trigger action if the blackmailer targets enough victims or engages in other crimes.

-Report to the FBI's Internet Crime Complaint Center (IC3) at ic3.gov, which handles international cybercrime.
+Report to the FBI's Internet Crime Complaint Center (IC3), which handles international cybercrime.
 Include all evidence and details about the blackmailer's location if known.

 Report to your local police department to create an official record.
 While they may have limited ability to investigate international crimes, the report documents the extortion attempt and can support other actions you take.